davidkastner/quantumPDB/README.md

 ## 1. Overview
-The purpose of quantumPDB (qp) is to serve as a toolkit for working with our database of DFT-calculated proteins.
+The purpose of quantumPDB (qp) is to serve as a toolkit for working with our database of proteins to setup and facilitate DFT-calculation and cluster model creation.

 File Structure overview: [Miro Board](https://miro.com/app/board/uXjVPSPcRKQ=/?share_link_id=972866970692)